 Oak Staircases

-Black Walnut Staircases and Staircase Features
+Black Walnut Staircases

 This premium heartwood ranges from light brown to deep purplish brown and has a pale yellow sapwood.
 The grain is wavy and has small tight burls, making it an impressive staircase material that offers a truly unique finish.